Small Boats, Big Taste Chowder Program

 The program’s first chowder is a traditional New England haddock chowder.
 Smaller haddock are plentiful in our waters, but do not command a strong price in the marketplace because their fillets are small, making them perfect for chowder.
 We guarantee fishermen a fair price for landing haddock, ensuring a steady buyer and keeping independent fishermen at work.

-During 2020, we hope to produce more than 100,000 pounds of chowder and donate most of it to the region’s food banks, including The Family Pantry of Cape Cod, The Greater Boston Food Bank, Merrimack Valley Food Bank, The Food Bank of Western Massachusetts, Worcester County Food Bank, New Hampshire Food Bank, Vermont Foodbank, Good Shepherd Food Bank, and Connecticut Food Bank.
-Chowder is also distributed locally through Family Table Collaborative, Cape & Islands Veterans Outreach Center, Barnstable Council on Aging, St. David's Episcopal Church, First Lutheran Church-Barnstable, Kitchen 246, Community Table, Alzheimer's Family Support Center of Cape Cod, and Helping Our Women.
+In the first year, we produced more than 725,000 servings of chowder and donated it to the region’s food banks, including The Family Pantry of Cape Cod, The Greater Boston Food Bank, Merrimack Valley Food Bank, The Food Bank of Western Massachusetts, Worcester County Food Bank, New Hampshire Food Bank, Vermont Foodbank, Good Shepherd Food Bank, Connecticut Food Bank, Food Bank of Delaware, and Capital Area Food Bank.
+Chowder is also distributed locally through Family Table Collaborative, Cape & Islands Veterans Outreach Center, Barnstable Council on Aging, St. David's Episcopal Church, First Lutheran Church-West Barnstable, Kitchen 246, Community Table, Alzheimer's Family Support Center of Cape Cod, Helping Our Women, and Truro Community Kitchen.

-Eventually, Small Boats, Big Taste chowder also will be available in retail locations.
+Eventually, Small Boats, Big Taste chowder will hopefully be available in retail locations.
 Sales will help food pantries feed the hungry, and keep American fishermen doing what they do best: FISHING!